wovo/hwcpp/docs/hwcpp-targets.md

 ### 3.3.3 Clock

 The chip starts on the 8 Mhz internal clock.
-With an 8 Mhz crystal and the PLL the clock bet set to 72 MHz by the application.
+With an 8 Mhz crystal and the PLL the clock can be set to 72 MHz by the application.
 The clock frequency has no default (it must specified explicitly).